1111darshan/1111darsh/README.md

 ## Jenkins
 - Deploy Jenkins as bare-metal on Linux, Mac or Windows server, or Docker Container
 - Able to create and manage Freestyle, Pipeline, and Multibranch Pipelines Jobs
-- Having the knowledge to set up a Different type of credentials in Jenkins
+- Knowing to set up a Different type of credentials in Jenkins
 - Easy setup Script and Declarative Jenkinsfile
 - Set up master-slave architecture to build efficient Jenkins
 ## k8s
 - Set Up a New Infrastructure over AWS or GCP using EKS and Kubernetes engine.
 - Create a Yaml file with ingress, services, pod, Persistent Volume, StatfulSet. terraform
-- Setup terraform on mac, Linux or Windows system.
+- Setup terraform on mac, Linux, or Windows system.
 - Able to create a terraform file to create VPC, Internet Gateway, Route table, subnets, security groups, network interface, elastic IP, apache over Linux ubuntu server on AWS Cloud platforms.
 - Manage secrets in terraforms
 Nagios